 - Lukla–Pangomg–Bhasme–Najing–Cholem–Kolakharka-Kothe–Thangnak–Khare (Mera Peak Base Camp).

-Most trails are quite a sheer rocky and become slippery after rain and snow.
-Until April or May, winter snows generally stay on the passes and on high altitude trails.
+Most trails are quite sheer rocky and become slippery after rain and snow.
+Until April or May, winter snows generally stay on the passes and on high-altitude trails.
 One particular hazardous area is the trail between Mumbuk and Yangle because of unstable and dangerous rockfall.
 Trekkers in this area should move quickly and watch for falling rocks.
 Mountain sickness can also be a serious risk if elevation gains are rapid without proper acclimatization.

 National Park General Code of Conduct